 Over the past several decades, the LSRD and their impacts on salmon and Pacific lamprey have been the subject of numerous scientific and environmental analyses, task forces, and reports.
 Much of this work occurred as part of the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) biological opinions (BiOps) dating to the early 1990s.
 Other task forces and proposals at the state and federal levels associated with the LSRD include the 2017 Columbia Basin Partnership Task Force, the 2018 Southern Resident Orca Task Force, and the March 2020 Lower Snake River Dams Stakeholder Engagement Report.
 In December 2018 representatives of the states of Oregon and Washington, the Nez Perce Tribe, BPA, Army Corps, and the Bureau of Reclamation signed an agreement for flexible spill operations on the Snake River and lower Columbia dams to aid juvenile fish passage.
 In July 2020 the Army Corps released the Columbia River System Operations Final Environmental Impact Statement (CRSO EIS).
-The preferred alternative identified in the CRSO EIS is a combination of measures from the various alternatives examined and includes the flex spill agreement but does not include dam breaching.
+The preferred alternative identified in the CRSO EIS is a combination of measures from the various alternatives examined and includes components from the flex spill agreement but does not include dam breaching.
 Following the release of the CRSO EIS, the Nez Perce Tribe, State of Oregon and 11 fishing and conservation groups challenged the decision in U.S. District Court.
 Early in 2021, Idaho Congressman Mike Simpson announced the Columbia Basin Initiative.
-In October 2021, parties agreed to pause litigation until July 2022 to allow time for the parties to develop, work to reach agreement on, and begin implementing a long-term, comprehensive solution to Snake River salmon restoration.
+In October 2021, parties agreed to pause litigation until July 2022 to allow time for the parties to develop, work to reach agreement on, and begin implementing a long-term, comprehensive solution to Snake River salmon and broader Columbia Basin salmon restoration.
+In early August 2022, the parties agreed, with the federal district court's approval, to extend the litigation pause until August 31, 2023.